 The Elizabeth Constantinides Memorial Translation Prize raises the profile of contemporary Greek literature by recognizing an exceptional, new translation into English of a literary work published in Modern Greek.

-The John O. Iatrides Best Dissertation Prize is awarded biennially at the MGSA Symposium for the best English-language dissertation on a Greek subject, serving to connect the humanities and social sciences with the post- Byzantine Greek world and
+The John O. Iatrides Best Dissertation Prize is awarded biennially at the MGSA Symposium for the best English-language dissertation on a Greek subject, serving to connect the humanities and social sciences with the post- Byzantine Greek world and Greek diasporas.

-The 2015/2017 Victor S. Papacosma Graduate Student Essay Prize is awarded for an essay dealing with the post-Byzantine Greek world.
+The S. Victor Papacosma Graduate Student Essay Prize is awarded for an essay dealing with the post-Byzantine Greek world.
 This prize infuses the MGSA with fresh scholarly viewpoints and supports the recipient with a cash award, reimbursement for attendance of the Association’s Symposium, and one- year membership in the MGSA.

 The Journal of Modern Greek Studies amplifies the work of the MGSA by featuring scholarship from internationally renowned authors focusing on modern Greece, addressing topics ranging from anthropology and Byzantine studies to history and literature.
 Below is just a sample of the content enjoyed twice a year by MGSA members: